AOSSIE-Org/Agora/README.md

 EVACS:
 1) Surplus distribution tie resolution for EVACS (history of scrutiny is required)
-2) Exclusion tie resolution for EVACS (history of scrutiny is required)
-3) Imitation of EVACS's wrong totals that appear in their scrutiny
+2) Imitation of EVACS's wrong totals that appear in their scrutiny
-4) Distribution of votes of the last excluded candidate when the number of continuing candidates becomes equal to the number of remaining vacancies
+3) Distribution of votes of the last excluded candidate when the number of continuing candidates becomes equal to the number of remaining vacancies

 GENERAL: